grz0zrg/Flagship/README.md

 ### 256 bytes linux procedural graphics for Revision 2021 demoparty (wild entry)

-this doesn't use any libraries (not even the standard C library) and use two syscalls (open / mmap) to output to the Linux framebuffer device (fbdev), this also doesn't use shell / compression stub so it is a 'pure' standalone 256 bytes 32 bits ELF (64 bits wasn't tested)
+this doesn't use any libraries (not even the standard C library) and use two syscalls (open / mmap) to output to the Linux framebuffer device (fbdev), this also doesn't use shell / compression stub so it is a standalone 256 bytes 32 bits ELF (64 bits wasn't tested)

 this use some SIMD instructions for saturated arithmetic (using intrinsics)

+binary size is 252 bytes using `-march=haswell` other machine type may work (try `-march=native` if it don't) but some compile down to 260 bytes (especially those without AVX ?)

 prototyped first with my [software graphics library](https://github.com/grz0zrg/fbg)